brndngrhm/brendangraham.online/content/_index.md

 action_link: /blog
 action_type: text
 description: |
     live on the computer
+# much like the other personal, data science-focused websites but also different
 # engage with how i to present my online self
-#i enjoy building windows with numbers, exploding tennis racket strings and pedaling uphill
+# i enjoy building windows with numbers, exploding tennis racket strings and pedaling uphill
 # live on the computer
 image_left: false
 images: